awsdocs/amazon-emr-management-guide/doc_source/emr-lf-cross-account-access.md

 **To grant access to resources from Account A to Account B**

-1. Log in to the AWS Management Console with **Account A**\.
+1. Log in to the AWS Management Console with **Account A** and open the AWS Lake Formation console\.

+1. Follow the instructions in [Requirements for Roles Used to Register Locations](https://docs.aws.amazon.com/lake-formation/latest/dg/registration-role.html) to create a *user\-defined* service role for your data lake\.

-1. Register a storage location in Amazon S3 with a *user\-defined role* for your data lake\.
-To create a user\-defined service role, see [Creating a role for an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#roles-creatingrole-service-console) and [Requirements for Roles Used to Register Locations](https://docs.aws.amazon.com/lake-formation/latest/dg/registration-role.html)\.
-For instructions on registering a location, see [Registering an Amazon S3 Location](https://docs.aws.amazon.com/lake-formation/latest/dg/register-location.html)\.
+1. Register a storage location in Amazon S3 with the *user\-defined role* you created in the previous step using the instructions in [Registering an Amazon S3 Location](https://docs.aws.amazon.com/lake-formation/latest/dg/register-location.html)\.
 **Warning**
 You must use a user\-defined role and not the Lake Formation service\-linked role when you register this data location\.
 Lake Formation does not support using its service\-linked role when you integrate with EMR\.